 Your Ultimate Guide to Victor Harbor

 Not far from the lovely seaside town, you’ll also be completely spoiled for choice when it comes to beaches.
 Fleurieu Peninsula is home to multiple secluded coves, crystal clear waters and dramatic rocky and undulating landscapes.
 The result, is a beach-lovers idea of heaven.
 Additionally, this kind of dazzling coastal landscape means great potential for hiking and biking.
 Coastal paths and trails are easily located; you can walk or cycle for hours, or days here.
 The main township itself is also a great place to hang out.
 Packed with cafes, restaurants and playgrounds, there’s something for everyone.
-Meanwhile, local attractions and plenty of indoor and outdoor activities can be found all across Victor Harbor and the surrounding area.

 Things to do in Victor Harbor

 Go whale watching in Victor Harbor

 Visit Victor Harbor between the months of May and October and you might be lucky enough to see some of South Australia’s most magnificent visitors.
 Spotting whales in the wild is a magical experience and Victor Harbor is the perfect place to have a go.
 The SA Whale Centre can help you spot these majestic creatures.
 Drop by and grab some information about whale watching in Victor Harbor.
 Get some top tips for the staff and learn some fascinating facts about the whales.
 Interactive activities are also provided for the kids.
 For a more exciting and immersive whale watching experience, book yourself a spot on a tour by The Big Duck Boat Tours.
 As well as finding whales, you’ll likely see some dolphins and seals too.